 Lectures It is highly recommended to attend the introduction to the course.
-Physical attendance to lectures is not possible due to the epidemic.
-However, attending live via Microsoft Teams highly recommended since much of the learning takes place through interaction in class .
+Physical attendance to lectures is partly limited.
+However, attending live via Micrsosoft Teams highly recommended since much of the learning takes place through interaction in class .
 Weekly Handin- Assignments Short weekly assignments (about 2 pages) including 3 pre-class assignments and 2 written article analysis.
 The pre-class assignments have to be completed and handed in before class (see assignment instructions and deadlines in Moodle)